haberdashPI/vscode-master-key/notes.md

 - get all tests to run on CI
 + fix linting for tests
+- fix: `keybindingPaletteMode is getting stuck on again
 - take any flakey BS in tests and move them to utils.ux.mts; to make tests easy to read and make it easier to make new tests